- Learn and Network

 Working in partnership

-We want to work in partnership with organisations that are aligned with our charitable values to educate and support current and future risk talent.
+We work in partnership with organisations that are aligned with our charitable values to educate and support current and future risk talent.

-- Contributing features and opinion columns in the network's e-magazine.
+- Contributing features, opinion columns and knowledge pieces to the network's e-magazine.

-- Sharing your achievements via webinar or video.
+- Sharing your achievements and case studies via webinars or videos.

 - Networking with a pool of risk talent.

-- Accessing the network to help explore/ solve your risk issues.
+- Accessing the network to help explore and help solve your risk issues and challenges.

-- Participating in panel discussions at events or via podcasts.
+- Demonstrating your expertise in panel discussions at events, webinars or via podcasts.